Lucchese crime family: Early history

-The early history of the Lucchese crime family can be traced back to the Morello crime family, which was based in East Harlem and The Bronx.
+The early history of the Lucchese crime family can be traced back to the Morello crime family, which was based in East Harlem and the Bronx in the early 20th century.
 During the 1910s, the bosses of the Morello family lost power and control, which allowed Gaetano "Tommy" Reina, along with Salvatore D'Aquila and Joe Masseria, to split off and form their own crime families.
-The Morello family lost more control of the Mafia during the Mafia-Camorra War as many top leaders were imprisoned and murdered.
+The Morello family lost more control during the Mafia-Camorra War as many top leaders were imprisoned and murdered.

-By 1920, Reina ruled as boss of his own crime family, controlling criminal operations in The Bronx and parts of East Harlem.
-Reina's crime family held a monopoly over the ice box distribution in The Bronx.
-In 1920, with Prohibition getting passed Reina's wealth and power grew as he aligned himself with Joseph Masseria, who became the most powerful Italian American crime boss in New York City.
+By 1920, Reina ruled as boss of his own crime family, controlling criminal operations in the Bronx and parts of East Harlem.
+His family held a monopoly over ice box distribution in the Bronx.
+That same year, with Prohibition having just been passed, Reina's wealth and power grew as he aligned himself with Masseria, who became the most powerful Italian American crime boss in New York.
 In 1930, the Castellammarese War began as Masseria fought with rival Sicilian boss Salvatore Maranzano.
-At this point, Masseria started demanding a share of Reina's criminal profits, prompting Reina to consider changing allegiance to Maranzano.
+At this point, Masseria started demanding a share of Reina's criminal profits, prompting Reina to consider changing his allegiance to Maranzano.
 When Masseria learned of Reina's possible betrayal, he plotted with Reina lieutenant Tommy Gagliano to have Reina murdered.

 On February 26, 1930, a gunman (suspected to be Vito Genovese or Joseph Pinzolo) murdered Reina outside his aunt's apartment.
-With Reina dead, Masseria bypassed Gagliano, who expected to take control of the Reina family, and installed his underling Joseph "Fat Joe" Pinzolo as boss.
+With Reina dead, Masseria bypassed Gagliano, who expected to take control of the family, and installed his underling Joseph "Fat Joe" Pinzolo as boss.
 Furious with this betrayal, Gagliano and Tommy Lucchese secretly defected to Maranzano.
 In September 1930, Lucchese lured Pinzolo to a Manhattan office building, where Pinzolo was killed.
 This allowed Gagliano to take control of the Reina family.
-Months later, on April 15, 1931, Masseria was murdered, ending the war.
+Months later, on April 15, 1931, Masseria was murdered and the war ended.